 A permanent solution is to use the plier to tighten the slider on the teeth.

-3 Zipper teeth separates after you zip them up
+3. Zipper teeth separate after you zip them up

-You zip it , but the garment is still open.
-Everything about the zipper may look beautiful as it did earlier- they just refuse to close.
+You zip it, but the garment is still open.
+Everything about the zipper may look beautiful as it did earlier- it is just open under the closing zipper pull.
 What can be more frustrating?

 How to repair the zipper slider

 These gaps should be forced down with a plier for the slider to work properly.
 Gently coarse the slider tight.
-Donot make this too tight in the first try.
+Do not make this too tight on the first try.
 Make a small adjustment, test the slider, then if further tightening is needed, do it

 Checkout this video which shows you how to.

 This problem happens on unstiched zippers, like the one in the picture below.
-The slider slips down opening the whole zipper into two seperate teeth strips.
+The slider slips down opening the whole zipper into two separate teeth strips.

 The two teeth now has to be inserted inside the grooves of the slider.

-For that widen the grooves on the sides of the slider with the plier.
-Then insert the teeth carefully inside on both sides.
+For that, widen the grooves on the sides of the slider with the plier.
+Sometimes you do not have to.
+Just insert the teeth carefully inside on both sides.

-The teeth will not align now .
-Try to close the zipper.
-99% it will not close properly.
-You will have to use the plier to lessen the gap; do the adjustments mentioned above.
-After this try to get the slider up and now everything will be as it should be
+If the teeth does not align and if it does not close properly, you will have to use the plier to lessen the gap; do the adjustments mentioned above.
+After this try to get the slider up and now everything will be as it should be.

 The slider has to be replaced.Check out the video for more on this.

-Worst case is, if the zipper teeth is not aligned properly.
+The worst case is if the zipper teeth are not aligned properly.
 This is a case when you may have to take out the slider and replace it or replace the whole zipper.
-A trip to the tailoring shop maybe imminent.
+A trip to the tailoring shop may be imminent.

-This maybe due to the teeth getting worn or due to some friction.
+This may be due to the teeth getting worn or due to some friction.
 You may have to slightly lubricate it for smooth movement.
-Some candle wax or petroleum jelly or even your lip balm ( colourless) can do the trick.
-Do this with out the teeth getting clogged up in wax or whatever you decide to apply.
+Some candle wax or petroleum jelly or even your lip balm (colorless) can do the trick.
+Do this without the teeth getting clogged up in wax or whatever you decide to apply.

 If this is in the middle of the zipper you will have to replace the whole zip.
-There is no way around.
+There is no way around it.

 If you want to shorten the zipper to a length you want the process is simple – Cut the zipper to the length you want from the bottom.
 This will cut off the stoppers as well.